orgTestCodacy11KRepos110MB/repo-9252-owid-grapher/docs/local-database-setup.md

 ./db/downloadAndCreateDatabase.sh
 ```

-Note that the `data_values` table will be incomplete – it will only contain data used in charts.
-In production, this table is >20GB (uncompressed) and contains unreviewed and undocumented data, so we currently don't offer a full export of it.

 ### Inspecting the database

 On macOS, we recommend using [Sequel Ace](https://github.com/Sequel-Ace/Sequel-Ace) (it's free).
 [DBeaver](https://dbeaver.io/) is also free, works well also and is available on more operating systems.